Arinji2/optimal-web-image/README.md

 ## Why does this exist?

 I use NextJS a whole bunch, and I love how easy next/image is to use.
 However, it is also a really big vendor lockin issue which i experienced as soon as i tried out Tanstack Start.
-The existing solutions require stuff like cdn's.. servers etc. I just wantedan easy way to generate my local images with some nice tailwind breakpoints so i can keep the speed of my images.
+The existing solutions require stuff like cdn's.. servers etc. I just wanted an easy way to generate my local images with some nice tailwind breakpoints so i can keep the speed and acccessibility of images i put on my websites.

 ## Features